Watford Grammar School for Girls

-Watford Grammar School for Girls (commonly abbreviated WGGS) is an academy for girls in Watford in Hertfordshire, UK.
+Watford Grammar School for Girls (commonly abbreviated WGGS) is an academy for girls in Watford in Hertfordshire, England.

 Despite its name, it is only a partially selective school, with 25% of entrants admitted on academic ability and 10% on musical aptitude.

 Its GCSE results were the highest achieved by non-grammar state schools in England in 2007.

 History

 The school and its brother school, Watford Grammar School for Boys, descend from a free school founded as a charity school for boys and girls by Elizabeth Fuller in 1704 and refounded as a secondary school in 1884.

 The school has occupied its present site in central Watford since 1907.

 The name Watford Grammar School for Girls dates from 1903.
 Although the school ceased to be a tripartite system grammar school in 1975, it retains some features of the grammar school tradition.

 The school site is divided in two by a public footpath, with a footbridge spanning the path to connect the two parts.

 The northern part includes a former private house, Lady's Close now used as the English block.
 Also in the northern part is the PE block and Fuller Life Gym (with a swimming pool), open to members of the public in non-school hours.
 A new building, Hyde House, is also situated in the northern part.

 Except during the First World War, when it was taken over by the Red Cross as an auxiliary hospital, the building served as the school's preparatory department until that department was closed in 1944.

 Since then it has served as the home of the entry form to the school.